SAslan8006/SAslan8006/README.md

 ## :bicyclist: My Journey

+Hi, my name is Süleyman.
+I'm a Angular and React Native for web/mobile front-end, .NET technologies for back-end development.
 I graduated from Marmara University in 2010, Computer Education and Instructional Technologies.Technology and computers have always been a part of my life.
 I have found solutions to many problems with them.
 When I wanted to change my career towards software development in March 2022, I started with Full Stack(.Net and C#) development and built foundational projects which you can discover on my profile.

 ## 🌐:email: Contact